-Through the purification of domestic wastewater and sewage, we are improving water quality and reducing pollution caused by processes that are a part of economic development.
-We are also helping to recycle water resources through products and services that use water reclamation technologies.
-In line with efforts toward a circular economy where waste from economic activities becomes resource, we will build a total solution for resource recovery and reproduction based on the recovery technology of phosphorus or valuable metals, combined with other companies' technologies.
+Through the purification of domestic wastewater In developed countries in particular, responding and sewage, we are improving water quality and to the aging of water supply and sewage reducing pollution caused by processes that are treatment facilities, personnel shortages, and a part of economic development.
+We are also preparedness for natural disasters are urgent helping to recycle water resources through issues.
+As a water specialist that has continued products and services that use water reclamation to refine its skills for more than 130 years, we put technologies.
+In line with efforts toward a in place efficient facility management platforms that allow remote observation, diagnosis, circular economy where waste from Total solutions across economic activities becomes and control of water environment all products, resource, we will build a total equipment using IoT-linked systems. technologies and solution for resource recovery and Also, by providing products and services reproduction based on the recovery services that are resilient to earthquakes and other disasters, technology of phosphorus or valuable metals, combined with we are contributing to safe, secure, Solutions to promote other companies' technologies. and sustainable infrastructure. resources and waste